wp-plugins/adrotate/readme.txt

 If that's not enough you can post a [ticket](http://adrotateplugin.com/page/support.php) and ask your question there!

 == Upgrade Notice ==

+= 3.2.2 =
+Fixes a version inclusion which for some reason doesn't work in Wordpress 3.0.4 and older.

 = 3.2.1 =
 Fixes a typo in the role name search (used internall)